jacqueline-walsh/Hacker-News/README.md

 ### App Component

-This component is the top level component that implements the StoryComponent.
+This component is the top level component that returns the StoryComponent.

 ### StoryContainer Component